Aquafina-water-bottle/jp-mining-note/docs/docs/setupanki.md

 > `Tools` →  `Add-ons` →  (select the add-on) →  `Config`.

-??? examplecode "Click here to see the full AJT Furigana config"
+??? examplecode "Click here to see the full AJT Japanese config"

     The important things to change in the config are: